kabirans7/kabirans7/README.md

 <h1 align="center">Hi 👋, I'm Kabir Ansari</h1>
-<h3 align="center">I am a Business Information Systems Student at the University of Westminster, that recently completed a semester exchange at Seton Hall University. <br><br>I would like to do an industrial placement year as part of my degree within the IT sector.
-I am specifically focused on becoming a Business Analyst or Data Analyst.
+<h3 align="center">I am a Business Information Systems Student at the University of Westminster, that recently completed a semester exchange at Seton Hall University in New Jersey. <br><br>I am specifically focused on becoming a Business Analyst or Data Analyst.
 <br><br>My GitHub showcases the technological projects I have done throughout my career and has employed me with the required knowledge, skills, and experience to better prepare me for the modern domain of employment.</h3>

 -  I have done projects in **Python and SQL** and now I am learning **PHP**